sebiwtt/flaskriver/docs/API/Interface.md

 # Interface
-The `Interface` class is the superclass for the differnt kinds of use case specific interfaces.
+The `Interface` class is the superclass for the different kinds of use case-specific interfaces.
 The `Interface` class itself will not be used by a casual user of this package.

 Classes like [`RegressionInterface`](RegressionInterface.md) will inherit the core functionality from it. `Interface` implements the methods `train()`, `metric()`, `registerToApp()` as well as the `super().__init__()` for the subclasses.
 If the features of a subclass differ from the superclass implementation the subclass will just overload them.

-The `predict()` method is not implemented in the superclass since this differs in all the use case specific Interfaces which are implemented for now.
+The `predict()` method is not implemented in the superclass since this differs in all the use case-specific Interfaces which are implemented for now.
 This is why it is not specified here.

 ## Parameters